zalo/zalo.github.io/_posts/2019-2-6-constraints.md

 The Jacobi Method is useful for keeping phantom forces from appearing in complex systems like this one.

-This introduction to Constraints is the first in (hopefully) a series of blog posts exploring the power of simple mathematics.
+This light introduction to constraints is the first in (hopefully) a series of blog posts exploring the power of simple mathematics.